The Complete Guide to Resonator Guitars (Updated for July 2025)

 What is a resonator guitar?

 Have you ever played a resonator?
-Or has the closest you’ve been to one a loving gaze at the Brothers in Arms front cover?
-If the latter is the case for you, then let us use today’s blog to introduce you to a guitar concept like no other!
+Or has the closest you’ve been to one simply a loving gaze towards the Dire Straits Brothers in Arms front cover?
+If the latter sounds like a familiar occurence, then let me use today’s blog to introduce you to a guitar concept like no other: the resonator!

 Resonator guitars are instruments that we, as guitarists, are all at least somewhat familiar with, though many of us have never played one.
 People understand that they look like fancy metal-bodied acoustic guitars, but that there’s something unusual and special about them.
 For many, this is as far as they get, so today we’ll go a little further into the world of the resonator.
 We’ll look at what they are, how they work, their history, and some of the more notable users.
 We’ll highlight some of the features and differences of certain models, and even recommend a few to you later on!